Perth to Adelaide Overland

 Driving time is about 5 hours today, and walking time is about 1 hour.

 The following day we see the majestic Nullarbor cliffs and stop at the famous wombat/camel/kangaroo road sign as we cross the Nullarbor.
-We drive onto the Nullarbor Plain and across the dingo fence while travelling through Yalata Aboriginal lands.
+We drive onto the Nullarbor Plain and across the dingo fence while travelling through Yalata First Nations lands.
 In the afternoon we are heading to the Ceduna Arts and Cultural Centre.
-Here you will learn more about the different styles and meaning behind many forms of Indigenous art.
+Here you will learn more about the different styles and meaning behind many forms of Aboriginal and Torres Strait Islander art.
 Having a short stop at Streaky Bay for any supplies and then later in the afternoon we arrive at Coodlie Park bush camp.
 This working farm has traditional cropping, sheep and a project of tree planting on their own land to offset their own carbon emissions.

-Driving is about an hour and a half.
+Driving is about 3 hours.
 Walking time is about 2 hours.

 We visit Wadlata Cultural Centre and have an interpretive walk through the life of the new frontier pioneers of South Australia.

-Driving time on the last day is about three and a half hours.
+Driving time on the last day is about 5 hours

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.